Kamillkaze/secure-todo-list/README.md

-# Boring-to-do-list
+# Secure-to-do-list

-Boring-to-do-list is a simple application - backend for program which can help with organising day and setting up schedules.
+Secure-to-do-list is a CRUD application with Jwt authentication provided by Spring Security.

 ## Technologies used

+- Spring Security
 - Spring Boot
 - Spring Data JPA
 - MySQL database